alex-connolly/guardian/README.md

 package calculator @ 0.0.1
 ```

-## Exported Variables

-## Imports
+## Importing packages

-Guardian contracts may be imported using the following syntax:
+Guardian packages may be imported using the following syntax:

 ```go